 BP chief visits home of world's top sovereign wealth fund

-BP chief executive Tony Hayward was in oil-rich Abu Dhabi on Wednesday amid speculation the British giant is seeking support from sovereign wealth funds following the Gulf of Mexico oil disaster.
+BP's chief executive Tony Hayward was in Abu Dhabi on Wednesday amid speculation Britain's oil giant is seeking support from foreign sovereign wealth funds in the wake of the Gulf of Mexico oil disaster.

-BP officials declined to give details of Hayward's visit to the United Arab Emirates capital but said he had been engaged in a series of meetings.
+BP officials declined to give details of Hayward's visit to the capital of the oil-rich United Arab Emirates but said he had been engaged in a series of meetings.

 "We cannot comment about the content of the meetings.
 All we can say is that (Hayward) met key business partners and BP staff" in Abu Dhabi, Sheila Williams, a BP press officer in London, told AFP.